wgyn/wgyn.github.io/_posts/2020-04-12-reflections-on-2-years-of-golang.markdown

 ### Lack of object-oriented expressiveness

 Go suggests interfaces and type embedding to replicate useful object-oriented behavior that comes naturally in other languages.
 These tools turn out to be super limiting and, in various cases, we've accidentally worked around the type system.
-This leads to a temptatio

 This one's been covered at length in the Go community.
 Here's a really good summary: [https://blog.golang.org/why-generics](https://blog.golang.org/why-generics).